thasocheat/FoodDeliveryWebApp/README.md

 ```

 2. Create a local database.

+Note:
 ```bash
  Data Source=DESKTOP-0CLKE34;Initial Catalog=FoodDeliveryWebApps;User ID=sa;Password=123;
 ```
-- Data Source is your computer name.
+- Data `Source=DESKTOP-0CLKE34;` is your computer name.
 - In this project the database name is `FoodDeliveryWebApps`.
-- User ID your database user name.
+- `User ID` your database username.
-- And password.
+- And the password.

 3. Add connection string to app `appsettings.json`.
 It will look something like this:
 ```bash